stefan-hoeck/idris2-tutorial/src/Tutorial/DPair.md

 have used a sum type of four constructors to encode the different types of sequences.
-However, the number of constructors required corresponds to the *product* of the number of values of each type level tag.
-Therefore, this number can grow quickly and lead to lengthy blocks of pattern matches when encoded as a sum type.
+However, the number of constructors required corresponds to the *product* of the number of values of each type level index.
+Therefore, this number can grow quickly and sum type encodings can lead to lengthy blocks of pattern matches in these cases.

 ## Use Case: CSV Files with a Schema